 GENERAL PROGRAM QUESTIONS

-Please contact the Chief Sensei of your current level (see Ninja Academy channel wall) or AmyPun, who will check in with your Sensei.
-If the Chief Sensei or Amy does not hear back from the Sensei after 24 hours, you will be assigned a new instructor.
+If you do not hear from your sensei within five days of completing your assignment or corrections, please send another message to verify that your sensei received it.
+If you still do not receive a reply after two days, you may send a message to the Chief Sensei of your current level (see Ninja Academy channel wall) or AmyPun, who will check in with your Sensei.
+If the Chief Sensei or Amy does not hear back from the sensei, you will be assigned a new instructor.

 If you would like to volunteer at an on-air project, check to see if any channels in the On-Air or Coming Soon categories are in need of contributors.
 Generally, you will be able to tell if a team is already full or still needs help by checking the team's volunteer list (if it exists) on the channel wall.
 Channels also often recruit team members in the Project Board at the Viki Discussions